A proud LEGACY of empowering

 A national grant is awarded to UMFS, creating a regional Quality Improvement Center on Adoption, which will demonstrate the effectiveness of public-private collaboration in finding permanent families for waiting children over the next five years.

 Leland House, a residential treatment center, opens in Centreville to provide intervention and stabilization for children and teens.

 The new building for Charterhouse School opens on the Richmond campus and the Charterhouse School Day Program expands.
 Career and technical education are added to the curriculum.

 Therapeutic Treatment Services in the Public Schools is added to the UMFS Network of Services, along with Project LIFE, a collaborative effort of UMFS and the Virginia Department of Social Services.

-UMFS continues serving children, teens, and families and communities from locations in 10 cities throughout Virginia, providing residential treatment and specialized education, as well as foster care, adoption and community-based services.
+UMFS continues serving high-risk children, teens, and families from nine locations throughout Virginia, providing residential treatment and specialized education, as well as foster care, adoption and community-based services.

 UMFS is embarking on an ambitious capital campaign project to improve our campus to better serve children, teens, and families.